Amybarba/Sprint-Challenge-Applied-Javascript/README.md

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
-Some of them already exist, but some need to be filled it.
+* [X] Look through the HTML code and familiarize yourself with the different sections.
+Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

 * [ ] Following the instructions in the `Header/index.js` file, create the Header component.